Page title

 3.5.
 Verification of co-owner/co-occupier nomination

-Where more than 2 persons (or bodies corporate) co-own or co-occupy a property, they may nominate 2 of the co-owners or co-occupiers to vote on their collective behalf.
-In doing so, they should provide completed form 2B or other document that meets the requirements of the regulations regarding this nomination requirement.
+Where more than two persons (or bodies corporate) co-own or co-occupy a property, they may nominate two of the co-owners or co-occupiers to vote on their collective behalf.
+In doing so, they should provide a completed form 2B or other document that evidences compliance with the requirements of the regulations regarding this nomination requirement.

-Where a body corporate owns a property with other bodies corporate or natural persons, the nominees of the body corporate under 4.31(1G) are to be considered as being the owners and occupiers for the purposes of section 4.31(1E)&(1F).
+Where a body corporate owns a property with other bodies corporate or natural persons, the nominees of the body corporate under 4.31(1G) are to be considered as being the owners and occupiers for the purposes of making the nominations for section 4.31(1E)&(1F).

 Occasionally, there may be applications to remove and replace nominees.
 Where this arises, the CEO should rely on the process in section 4.35(1)(c) of the LG Act to provide 28 days’ notice of removal.
 This is discussed further in Part 4.